• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 I guess I can ask mom if I'm allowed to leap from cliffs when it's the headmaster telling me too?
 Hm.
 Later.

-Dyllained hummed quietly, biting his lip- a sense of bubbling worry only kept at bay by the warmth radiating from beneath his skin.
+Dyllaine hummed quietly, as he bit his lip- a sense of bubbling worry only kept at bay by the warmth radiating from beneath his skin.
 It pulsed slowly in time with her heartbeat.
 With a deep breath, it bloomed beneath his skin.

 So many names, so many titles, so many stories.
-But no one knew a damn thing about how it worked or why it worked.
+But no one knew a damn thing about how it actually worked.

-The next student was launched- a blonde woman with… sunglasses and golden gauntlets.
+The next student was launched- a blonde woman with a golden-hued breastplate and matching gauntlets.
 Yang, if Dyllaine overheard the earlier conversations correctly.

-A girl in pink and white with a MASSIVE HAMMER.
+A girl in pink and white with another breastplate and a MASSIVE HAMMER.
 Dyllaine like her vibe, but he never got-

 "Come to Nora~!"
 The girl exclaimed with audible delight, hammer resting beneath her, as she went careening into the forest.